HPC Intro

 -

-Flynn’s taxonomy uses four words:
+Flynn’s taxonomy is based on four terms:

 - Single